After 9 Years of Waiting, I Finally Have Scrooge McDuck’s Evening Adventure Added to the Collection!

 “What were you thinking?
 You never let anyone tell you what to do; I’m surprised you didn’t break out of a 2×4 and start pulling wrestling moves to stop anyone who was between you and that thing.
 It looks like it was designed for you.”
 Aaron asked.
 “I know.”

 We decided to return later that week to buy Scrooge, but with only a small supply of the statues in existence, it had been sold.
 I couldn’t find it anywhere.

-For the past almost-decade, I have checked auctions, private collectors, collectible stores, and specialty retailers for one of those Scrooge McDuck figurines.
-I never mention it to anyone who might be competing with me given the limited supply; it’s been the single most sought after item on my personal collection list and I didn’t want to create competitors for it for those of you who have collections of your own.
+For the past almost-decade, I have monitored auctions, checked with private collectors, collectible stores, and specialty retailers for one of those Scrooge McDuck figurines.
+I never mention it to anyone who might be competing with me given the limited supply.
+It’s been the single most sought after item on my personal collection list and I didn’t want to create competitors.
+I needed stealth, discretion, and patience.

 The Search Continued for Scrooge McDuck’s Evening Adventure Nearly a Decade with No Luck

 From time to time, I’d barely miss an auction or a listing.
 They would sell for anywhere between $50 and $400 depending on how many people saw it before the auction ended.
 In two cases, I didn’t notice an auction until mere days after it had concluded.
 By this point, I was willing to pay whatever it took, regardless of price.
 The utility of finally adding the sought after piece to my collection far exceeded the nominal cost of the cash I’d have to give up in the transaction.
 This relatively affordable Lenox Evening Adventure had become my Great White Whale; elusive and always on the horizon.